Trumins/2023_Spring_SAD/Assignment1/assignment1.md

 <font size=4 >**Concise Text Descriptions**</font>

-**Borrow books:** Userswith authority to borrow books stocked in the library.
+**Borrow books:** Users with authority to borrow books stocked in the library.

-**Return books:** Usersreturn the books they have borrowed from the library.
+**Return books:** Users return the books they have borrowed from the library.

-**Search books:** Theuser enters the information of the book he wants to query, and the systemdisplays the corresponding book.
+**Search books:** The user enters the information of the book he wants to query, and the system displays the corresponding book.

-**Renew books:** Theuser continues to borrow the books they are borrowing.
+**Renew books:** The user continues to borrow the books they are borrowing.

-**Pay the fine:** Userspay fines for exceeding the borrowing period.
+**Pay the fine:** Users pay fines for exceeding the borrowing period.

-**Check the borrowing record:** Theuser or the librarian queries the user's borrowing records.
-The borrowingrecord includes the books that users have already borrowed and the books thatthey are borrowing, as well as the borrowing time of each book.
-Based on this,the librarian can determine whether the user exceeds the borrowing period.
+**Check the borrowing record:** The user or the librarian queries the user's borrowing records.
+The borrowing record includes the books that users have already borrowed and the books that they are borrowing, as well as the borrowing time of each book.
+Based on this, the librarian can determine whether the user exceeds the borrowing period.

-**Manage the borrowing right:** Thelibrarian can manage the user's borrowing rights.
-Students, teachers, andpublic users have different permissions.
-In addition, the librarian can cancelthe permission of the users who fail to return the books many times accordingto the regulations
+**Manage the borrowing right:** The librarian can manage the user's borrowing rights.
+Students, teachers, and public users have different permissions.
+In addition, the librarian can cancel the permission of the users who fail to return the books many times according to the regulations

 **Query borrower information:** View the user's personal information.
-Includingthe user's permission, borrowing records, and so on
+Including the user's permission, borrowing records, and so on

 <font size=4 >**Detailed Specification for Use Case**</font>